skgrange/gissr/README.md

   - Calculate lengths or areas of spatial objects with `sp_area` and `sp_length`.

-  - Clip or crop a spatial object to an rectangular envelope with `sp_clip`.
+  - Clip or crop a spatial object to a rectangular envelope with `sp_clip`.

     - To filter objects by other polygons, use `[` subsetting (or `sp_filter`).